wellwind/ng-easy-translate/projects/ngx-easy-translate/README.md

 });
 ```

-It can also simplify like:
+Or just like this:

 ```typescript
 loader: (lang: string) => from(import(`./i18n/${lang}`)).pipe(map(result => result.lang))
 ```

-The important thing is now `en.ts`, `zh.ts` was never used by Angular CLI, just add the pattern to `tsconfig.app.json`
+The important thing is now `en.ts`, `zh.ts` was never used explicitly, we will got errors when compile the project.

+We have to include these files in `tsconfig.app.json`.

 ```json
 "include": [